 - Lower extremity vascular ultrasound to evaluate for deep vein thrombosis (DVT).

 Yes.
 Ultrasounds are safe.
 We're also an ACR Accredited Ultrasound and Breast Ultrasound facility, which means that we use the best decided standards by the experts in the field.

-Learn about Ultrasound ACR Accreditation
+About Ultrasound ACR Accreditation